mattkeys/Google-Pagespeed-Insights/readme.txt

 1. Filter reports by Pages, Posts, Category Indexes, or Custom Post Types.
 Sort Report Lists by Page Score to see your highest and lowest performing pages.
 2. Seperate reports for Desktop and Mobile page reports.
 Check each report to receive platform specific recommendations to increase your sites performance.
-3. Configure Google Report Language, Report Types, and choose which Wordpress URLs to run reports on.
+3. Configure Google Report Language, Report Types, and choose which WordPress URLs to run reports on.
 4. View in-depth report details for recommendations on increasing your sites performance.

 == Changelog ==

+= 3.0.0 =
+* Includes all previously "premium" functionality for free.
+This includes report snapshots, snapshot comparison tool, custom URL reporting, and scheduled report checks.
+* Added in URL hotlinking in report details for paths to assets (images/scripts/etc)

 = 2.0.3 =
 * Updating to latest google api php library 2.2.0 to resolve issues with PHP 7.1